GitLab CI Pipeline for Eleventy

 Socket has taken a different approach than many other

-example, it will identify if a package access files on disk, accesses the
+example, it identifies that a package access files on disk, accesses the

 network, spawns external processes, sends telemetry, and many other checks.